ukaea/piezo/Docs/Definitions.md

     * emptyDir: Loads an empty directory for storage onto a pod when it is created
     * Persistent volume: PersistentVolumes are a way for users to “claim” durable storage (such as a GCE PersistentDisk or an iSCSI volume) without knowing the details of the particular cloud environment.
     * Volumes can be ReadWriteOnce (read write accessible from a single node), ReadOnlyOnce (read only from a single node) or ReadWriteMany (read write accessible from multiple nodes)

+## RDD (Resilient distributed dataset)
+A collection of elements partitioned across the nodes of the cluster that can be operated on in parallel.
+RDDs are distributed data sets that can stay in memory and fallback to disk gracefully.
+RDDs if lost can be easily rebuilt using a graph that says how to reconstruct.

+## DAG (Directed Acyclic Graph)
+DAG (Directed Acyclic Graph) is a programming style for distributed systems - You can think of it as an alternative to Map Reduce.
+While MR has just two steps (map and reduce), DAG can have multiple levels that can form a tree structure.
+Say if you want to execute a SQL query, DAG is more flexible with more functions like map, filter, union etc.